rbaltrusch/rbaltrusch/README.md

 ### Game jam submissions

-In 2023 I published multiple game jam submissions, with open source code, to try out new technology and new ideas:
+Since 2023 I published multiple game jam submissions, with open source code, to try out new technology and new ideas:

 [**Unicast Network Sim**](https://github.com/rbaltrusch/unicast_network_sim): a Python game where you deliver network packets.
 Placed 16th out of 500 for innovation due to the creative input system.